sb2702/webcodecs-fundamentals/src/content/docs/patterns/playback.md

 #### Player

-Finally, we'll include the player interface as described previously, which will instantiate all the components, and expose the pause/play/seek methods as well as avent handlers via the `on` listener (which passes through to the Clock), so that it we can build a UI around it.
+Finally, we'll include the player interface as described previously, which will instantiate all the components, and expose the pause/play/seek methods as well as event handlers via the `on` listener (which passes through to the Clock), so that it we can build a UI around it.

 <details>